Welcome to the Dictionary of Sydney

 The Dictionary of Sydney is a website about the history of Sydney – its urban myths, characters, political players, writers, dreamers, intellectuals, sports people, criminals – anyone and everything that contributes to Sydney’s story.

-The Dictionary preserves and publishes historical and cultural information about Sydney for the broadest possible audience, whether residents or visitors, students or researchers, or people just interested in Sydney.
+The Dictionary publishes historical and cultural information about Sydney for the broadest possible audience, whether residents or visitors, students or researchers, or people just interested in Sydney.

-The Dictionary enters into projects with like-minded entities and individuals that can enrich our understanding and appreciation of Sydney in areas such as:
+The Dictionary continues to enter into collaborative projects that can enrich our understanding and appreciation of Sydney in areas such as:

 - History and heritage

 - Community expression and identity

 - Digital technology and multimedia